 Lido Finance, Lido for short, is the most well-known liquid staking provider.
 The platform, launched in 2020, allows users to stake their Ether tokens without locking them up.
 Lido launched by providing liquid staking services for the Ethereum network but has since expanded its offerings to Ethereum, Solana, Polygon, Polkadot, and Kusama.

-On Lido, users can stake across the proof of stake blockchains and deploy their crypto assets in other activities.
-This includes accessing lending platforms, like Aave, and participating in other high-yield investment practices.
+On Lido, users can stake across the PoS blockchains and deploy their crypto assets in other activities.
+This includes accessing lending platforms, like Aave, and participating in other high-growth opportunities.
 Once users stake their funds, Lido presents them with a tokenized variant depicted as "st+the asset ticker."
 Stakers can then withdraw these derivatives and use them in 27+ DeFi applications and crypto wallets.

 Staking rewards on Lido range from 4.8% to 15.5%.
 Besides offering a liquid staking service, Lido also runs a decentralized autonomous organization (DAO) powered by its network token LDO.
-With the digital token, users can vote on network proposals and earn passive income from staking.
+With the digital token, users can vote on network proposals and potentially see growth in their assets through staking.

 For its liquid staking services, Lido charges a 10% fee.

 2) Rocket Pool — Ethereum liquid staking protocol